Cumbrian Dialect

 Cowp - V to topple. ' t'coppy was on a cant and cowpt ower'

-Crack - N conversation, gossip, news.. (from Scots) (The Irish Gaelic craic also derives from the Scots)
+Crack - N conversation, gossip, news.. (from Scots) (Apparently the Irish Gaelic craic is also a recent derivation from the Scots)

 Crowdie - N A sort of dog food made by mixing Euveeka with hot water